 “She visited cancer patients at the hospital,” said Pardoe.
 “She helped a needy family for Christmas.
 Typical of Barbara, she didn’t just give them money, she went shopping for them and helped wrap the gifts and put them under the tree.”

 The two joined a team mission to the Gulf Coast in the aftermath of Hurricane Katrina.
-“I was in shock,’ says Farrtis, “All of those families sitting in the heat waiting for help.
-My family was OK.
-A asked myself ‘Why me?
+“I was in shock,’ says Farris, “All of those families sitting in the heat waiting for help.
+My family was okay.
+I asked myself ‘Why me?
 Why am I so lucky?’”